yutuer21/quantumzero/README.md

 # Overview

-quantumzero aims to automate the design of annealing schedules in a hybrid quantum-classical framework.
+Quantumzero aims to automate the design of annealing schedules in a hybrid quantum-classical framework.
 We study both MCTS and QZero algorithms's performance in discovering effective annealing schedules even when the annealing time is short for the 3-SAT examples.

 # Software requirements